 We take a look at what an omnichannel experience is all about right now along with how things are shaping up across the eCommerce landscape for the future.

-Tweak this, amend that colour, change that word, enlarge the CTA and BOOM – you’ve just increased your sales.
+Tweak this, amend that color, change that word, enlarge the CTA, and BOOM – you’ve just increased your sales.

 That’s the extent of much of the marketing advice now littering the web.
 All of these little tweaks, amendments and changes can help increase conversions, but often they’re nothing more than a band-aid covering a far larger problem.

 Your customers are the lifeblood of your business.
 Offer a more pleasurable, intuitive purchase journey and they’ll thank you for it with repeat purchases, positive reviews, and numerous referrals.

 The problem many brands face is understanding how to optimize the customer experience in the modern digital era.
 With numerous devices and an always-connected mentality, there’s never been more opportunity to connect with consumers, which at the same time offers a higher potential of a terrible experience.

 Technology has become so ingrained in our day to day activities we’d struggle to survive without it, we’ve even progressed to the stage of having social media enabled fridges.